 - Why You Should Use this: This audience is the largest segment in the beauty industry, with skincare making up 37% of yearly revenue industry-wide.
 But the skincare category is one of the most complex and diverse in cosmetics, so it can be important to know your audience well.
-Luckily, like the rest of the beauty industry, these shoppers are more accessible than ever online.
-Around 63% have greater trust in brands they can find on Instagram, and 52% say they are more likely to be interested in a beauty product if they see ads for it on Facebook.
+Luckily, like the rest of the beauty industry, these shoppers are more accessible than ever.
+Consider targeting them on Connected TV, which allows skincare brands to tell their story in longer video ad formats that will appeal to these engaged consumers.

 Approach: Cruelty-Free Buyers